MaxITService/AIVORelay-relay/code-notes.md

 ## Password Authentication

-- The Handy desktop app requires Bearer token authentication on its localhost server.
+- The AivoRelay desktop app requires Bearer token authentication on its localhost server.
 - Default password: `fklejqwhfiu342lhk3` (defined in `sw-config.js` and `popup.js`).
 - Password is stored in `chrome.storage.sync` under key `connectorPassword` to sync across Chrome instances.
-- All fetch requests to the Handy server include `Authorization: Bearer {password}` header.
+- All fetch requests to the AivoRelay server include `Authorization: Bearer {password}` header.
 - If server returns 401 Unauthorized, a user-friendly error is shown: "Authentication failed.
-Check that your password matches the Handy app."
+Check that your password matches the AivoRelay app."
 - Popup includes a password input field with show/hide toggle (eye icon).
 - Password auto-saves on change with debounce (500ms delay).
 - **Auto-Update Flow**: On first connection with the default password, the server generates a unique 32-char hex password and sends it in the response as `passwordUpdate`.
 The extension saves this immediately via `saveConnectorPassword()` and uses it for all future requests.
 This one-time exchange ensures each install has a unique password.